ligato/docs/docs/user-guide/concepts.md

-Start with an empty VPP and configure an interface:
+To illustrate how this works, start with an empty VPP and configure an interface:
 ```bash
 vpp# create loopback interface
 loop0